ubclaunchpad/LP-website/DevelopmentBible/SprintPlanning.md

   interest, experience, and/or bandwidth, and add them to the milestone.
   Since every issue has an estimate, teams will discover their "weekly bandwidth", measured in estimate points (or story points), after a few sprints.
+* If tasks require design work, make sure to note them alongside the task and communicate the requirements to your team's designer(s).